jdcloudcom/en/documentation/Video-Service/Media-Processing-Service/API-Reference/Video-Transcoding-API/Create-Video-Transcoding-3.md

 policy: transcoding strategy, JSON format, and policy relevant parameters are explained as follows:

-"targetSaveas": save as, that is, the location of the processed video file
+* "targetSaveas": save as, that is, the location of the processed video file

-"persistentOps": a video transcoding rule triggered after a successful resource upload.
+* "persistentOps": a video transcoding rule triggered after a successful resource upload.

-"vcodec": optional value h264 or h265, by default h264 (note: when flv is output, h265 is not supported, error 4 will be returned upon call)
+* "vcodec": optional value h264 or h265, by default h264 (note: when flv is output, h265 is not supported, error 4 will be returned upon call).

+* "inFrameRate": Set video and enter source frame rate.
+For example, 15/1 means the frame rate is 15.

-"audioVolume": The optional values are as follows:
+* "audioVolume": The optional values are as follows:
 1. floating-point count, output volume = original volume*input value, such as "5.0";
 2. Absolute value of output volume, such as "10dB"